Practice overview

 Tom is equally happy acting as sole counsel.
 He acts unled in multi-day trials, and regularly appears in all manner of interim applications in both the High Court and County Court.

-Click on the tabs at the side to see his expertise.
+Click on the tabs at the side to see a fuller description of his expertise.

 Prior to pupillage, Tom worked for a Legal Tech company where he taught a machine learning programme to recognise different types of contractual terms.
 The programme is used by M&A lawyers at leading firms to undertake due diligence more quickly and more accurately.